-The proposed building has a clearly identifiable entrance facing Chestnut Street.
+The proposed buildings each have a clearly identifiable entrance facing Chestnut Street.

 f.
 At least 80% of the façade facing a street or public open space, shall be composed of Class 1 building materials required per UDO 18.20.210.C.11.